-- 1) Email instructions from NEON determine which samples are to be vialed for pathogen testing and which are to be vialed for archive storage, including the number of mosquitoes per vial and the destination of each pooled sample. - 2) Samples for pathogen testing are removed from the -80 freezer and counted into 2ml snap-cap cryovials per emailed NEON instructions.
-Vials are labeled by hand using a permanent marker (cryopen) or with a label taped to the vial.
-These are placed into cryoboxes on the chill table, and as each box is filled it is returned to the -80 freezer until the shipment date.
-Pathogen testing vials are shipped to the testing lab(s) via FedEx Standard Overnight in insulated boxes and accompanied by at least 10 lbs. of dry ice to maintain cold during shipment.
-A spreadsheet of the inventory of samples shipped is sent electronically via email to NEON and to the pathogen testing laboratory, as well as a hard copy accompanying the actual shipment. - 3) Samples for archive storage are removed from the -80 freezer and counted into various sized cryovials depending on the number of mosquitoes in the pooled sample and the size of the specimens, per specific written or emailed instructions from NEON (which are specific to each particular archive shipment).
-Each vial has a cryolabel affixed to it with a distinct sample number provided in the NEON instructions.
+- 1) Email instructions from NEON determine which samples are to be vialed for pathogen testing and which are to be vialed for archive storage, including the number of mosquitoes per vial and the destination of each pooled sample. - 2) Samples for pathogen testing are removed from the -80 freezer and counted into testing vials (provided by Rush University, containing beads and DNA/RNA Shield fluid) per emailed NEON instructions.
+Each vial has a cryolabel affixed to it with a distinct sample number and scannable barcode that corresponds to the sample list provided in the NEON instructions.
+These are placed into cryoboxes on the chill table, and as each box is filled it is stored to the -20 freezer until the shipment date.
+Pathogen testing vials are shipped to the testing lab(s) via FedEx Standard Overnight in an insulated box provided by Rush University.
+A spreadsheet of the inventory of samples shipped is sent electronically via email to NEON and to the pathogen testing laboratory, as well as a hard copy accompanying the actual shipment. - 3) Samples for archive storage are removed from the -80 freezer and counted into 2ml cryovials, up to a maximum of two vials per species per bout.
+Blood-fed specimens are placed in separate 2ml cryovials from the other archived specimens, separated into one vial per species per trap sample (usually only 1 specimen per vial, but occasionally with multiple blood-fed specimens of the same species encountered in a trap sample).
+The number retained for archive storage and included in each vial varies depending on the number of mosquitoes in the pooled sample and the size of the specimens.
+Each vial has a cryolabel affixed to it with a distinct sample number and scannable barcode that corresponds to the sample list provided in the NEON instructions.
 Vials are placed into cryoboxes on the chill table, and as each box is filled it is placed back into the -80 freezer until the shipment date.
 Archive storage vials are shipped to the storage NEON biorepository museum via FedEx Standard Overnight in insulated boxes and accompanied by at least 10 lbs. of dry ice to maintain cold during shipment.
-A spreadsheet of the inventory of samples shipped is sent electronically via email to NEON and to the archive storage facility, as well as a hard copy accompanying the actual shipment.
+A spreadsheet of the inventory of samples shipped, including the number of specimens per vial, is sent electronically via email to NEON and to the archive storage facility, as well as a hard copy accompanying the actual shipment.